SModelS/smodels/docs/manual/source/SModelSTools.rst

    smodelsTools.py xsecresummino -s 13 -p -f inputFiles/slha/resummino_example.slha -part 1000035 1000037

-which will compute 13 TeV  LO cross sections (at the LHC) for all MSSM processes with daugther particles (in the pp collision) indicated by the user.
+which will compute 13 TeV  LO cross sections (at the LHC) for all MSSM processes with daughter particles (in the pp collision) indicated by the user.

-Two operating mode are available for xsecresummino.
-You can choose (with the --part argument), like in the example, all the particles you want and resummino will generate the corresponding channels (for the example above, we get : [(1000035, 1000037), (1000037, -1000037), (1000035, -1000037)]) automatically.
+Two operating modes are available for xsecresummino.
+You can either provide a list of particles to be considered via the --part argument, and the tool will compute cross sections for all according production modes.
+In the example given above, resummino will consider the channels (:math:`\pm` 1000035,:math:`\pm` 1000035), (:math:`\pm` 1000035, :math:`\pm` 1000037), and (:math:`\pm` 1000037, :math:`\pm` 1000037).
-The second mode of operation is by using the resummino.py file in the smodels/etc folder (you can use your own file with the -C or --conf argument).
-In this file, you can choose directly the channels you want to consider in the "channels" dictionary.
-You can also use this file to choose the xsec_limit value you want.
-This parameters tell resummino to consider only relevant process (equal to or above the value of xsec_limit) at NLO or NLL-NLO.

-If no particles are specified, the channels in the resummino.py file will be used.
-As with the xseccomputer tool, SModelS will then write out only the highest order cross sections available for each process.
+Alternatively, instead of using the --part argument, you may directly provide a list of channels in the resummino.py configuration file, via the "channels" dictionary in that file.
+Note that you can either adapt the resummino.py file in the smodels/etc folder, or provide your own configuration file via the --conf argument.
+Finally, the xsec_limit argument allows one to specify a lower threshold on the LO cross sections to be considered for computations of higher perturbation orders.
+This feature is merely meant to speed up cross section computation.

 * **The resummino cross section calculation is implemented by the** `XSecResummino class <tools.html#tools.xsecResummino.XSecResummino>`_